 As a candidate for graduation this semester, the Degree Evaluations Office would like to remind you to review your requirements prior to graduation.
 The following information will assist you:

-- Make sure you are enrolled in all remaining requirements; please review your Graduation Evaluation and the online degree progress report (available online at My Sac State).
+- Make sure you are enrolled in all remaining requirements; please review your Academic Requirements on your Student Center (available online at My Sac State).

 - Changes to your major or minor must be submitted to the Degree Evaluations Office; substitutions may be filed by using the Major/Minor Course Substitution and Waivers Form and must be approved by the major or minor Department